zerstoeren/smb-scan/README.md

-SMB-Scan - This is a forked beta version, but is functional for most flags that are currently implemented.
+SMB-Scan - This is a forked version of the original by Crypt0s.
+Thanks to him for starting the project.
 Read below.
 ========

 Python-based SMB Share scanner -- scans a bunch of computers, outputs the path and the file permissions for the account